 Being a breadwinner of the family, Raghav’s family’s future was in the dark.
 It was both emotional and financial losses for Megha who now had to make arrangements to deal with the medical expenses of Raghav and household expenses.

 When Raghav’s employer came to know about his accident, the company came forward to help him.
-As due to the accident, Raghav was permanently disabled, his employer’s personal accident insurance policy paid the compensation to him.
+Due to the accident, Raghav was permanently disabled, and his employer’s personal accident insurance policy paid the compensation to him.

 Due to disability, Raghav lost his income power, but the education allowance paid by the group insurer helped in meeting education expenses of his child.